Torture under the Assad regime

 Q&A: Legal background of the criminal complaint on Syrian torture cases filed in Germany.

-The German Code against International Crimes (CCAIL), which entered into force in 2002, enables German courts to prosecute international crimes committed in Syria.
-By adopting the CCAIL, Germany adapted its national criminal law to the standards set by International Criminal Law, and in particular by the Rome Statute of the ICC.
+The German Code of Crimes Against International Law (CCAIL), which entered into force in 2002 and was reformed in 2024, enables German courts to prosecute international crimes committed in Syria.
+Through the CCAIL, Germany adapted its national criminal code to the standards of international criminal law, in particular those established by the Rome Statute of the ICC.

-The CCAIL affirms the principle of universal jurisdiction, which constitutes the legal basis for prosecution of genocide, crimes against humanity, and war crimes by German courts.
-According to the CCAIL, the Federal Public Prosecutor can investigate international crimes, even if they were committed outside of Germany.
-This means that jurisdiction of the courts is independent from the location of the crime as well as from its victim or perpetrator.
+The principle of universal jurisdiction enshrined in the CCAIL constitutes the legal basis for the prosecution of genocide, crimes against humanity, and war crimes by German courts.
+According to the CCAIL, the Federal Public Prosecutor (GBA) can investigate international crimes, even if they were committed outside of Germany.
+This means that jurisdiction of the courts is independent from the location of the crime, as well as from the nationality of its victim or perpetrator.

 Arrest warrants against those responsible for systematic repression and torture under Assad would be an important signal for survivors, relatives of those affected, and those still detained in the prisons of the Assad regime.